-(3) Another unpublished manuscript that has information about the Cumberland, Rhode Island Aldriches is a folder in Abigail Sprague’s notes on the History of Cumberland (Rhode Island Historical Society library, Mss 1023).
+(3) Another unpublished manuscript that has information about the Cumberland, Rhode Island Aldriches is a folder in Abigail Sprague’s notes on the History of Cumberland (note – this is in the Rhode Island Historical Society library, Mss 1023).

 The post you are reading is located at: http://onerhodeislandfamily.com/2015/08/28/the-aldrich-manuscript/